Elite Forces of Malaysia: Tier levels of Elite Forces in Malaysia

-Malaysia employs an unofficial tier system for its elite forces, similar to the United States.
-The tier system reflects the unit's proximity to the highest levels of command and the priority given to their deployment for specialised tasks or missions.
-Currently, Malaysia recognises two primary tier levels:
+Malaysia employs an informal tiered classification for its elite forces, a system comparable to structures used in the United States and the United Kingdom.
+This hierarchy reflects a unit's proximity to high-level command and the priority assigned to its deployment for strategic or specialised missions.
+Currently, these units are categorised into three primary levels:

-Federal-level
+Federal-level (Strategic)

-This is the highest tier in Malaysia, typically involving inter-agency (joint) task forces composed of experienced personnel from multiple uniformed services.
-These task forces are assembled for high-priority or specialised missions and operate under direct oversight from top government leadership.
-Members are not permanently assigned to the task force; they return to their original services when no longer needed or for operational rotation.
+This represents the highest tier within the Malaysian security framework.
+It typically involves inter-agency or joint task forces composed of veteran personnel drawn from multiple uniformed services.
+These formations are assembled for high-priority or non-conventional missions and operate under the direct oversight of the nation's top government and security leadership.
+Personnel are not permanently assigned to these task forces; instead, they serve on a rotational basis and return to their original parent services upon the conclusion of an operation or assignment.

-Services-level
+Services-level (Operational)

-This is the standard tier for elite forces within their respective uniformed services.
-These units are commanded by their respective branches of the military, law enforcement, or other uniformed services.
-Larger services may organise their elite units under a Special Forces Command (SFC).
-Within this level, there may be further sub-tiers depending on the unit's specialisation, training, and operational scope.
+This is the standard tier for elite units established within their respective uniformed services.
+These formations are commanded and administered by their specific branches of the military, law enforcement, or other government departments.
+Larger organisations, such as the Malaysian Army or the Royal Malaysia Police, often consolidate their elite units under a dedicated Special Forces Command.
+Within this level, further sub-tiers may exist based on the unit's technical specialisation, the intensity of its training, and its specific operational scope.

+Mid-level command (Tactical)

+This tier consists of elite-trained personnel who operate at the battalion level or below.
+These assets are typically integrated into larger formations to provide specialised capabilities for their parent units.
+Their roles primarily include high-stakes tasks such as long-range reconnaissance and sniper operations.

-Federal Elite Task Force
+Federal Elite Task Forces

-A Federal Elite Task Force in Malaysia refers to a small, specialised group of joint uniformed personnel operating under the direct command of the federal government.
-These units are considered the most elite in the country, with members selected from various government agencies.
-These units are administered directly by the federal government and are typically overseen by the National Security Council.
+A "Federal Elite Task Force" in Malaysia refers to a specialised joint formation of personnel drawn from various uniformed services, operating under the direct authority of the federal government.
+These units represent the highest level of the country's elite forces hierarchy and are typically overseen by the National Security Council.

-Candidates must pass rigorous selection courses established by the Government of Malaysia to join.
-Members receive additional occupational allowances in recognition of their elite status and high-risk responsibilities.
+Selection for these task forces involves rigorous courses established by the Malaysian government.
+In recognition of their elite status and the high-risk nature of their responsibilities, members receive additional occupational allowances.

-At their peak, more than three federal-level elite task forces existed.
-However, following the disbandment of the National Special Operations Force (NSOF) in October 2018, only two federal-level elite task force remains active:
+Historically, two federal-level task forces have existed.
+Following the disbandment of the National Special Operations Force (NSOF) in October 2018, one federal-level task force remain active: